Gerry Alanguilan: Work with Image, Marvel, and DC

 In the mid-1990s, Alanguilan began to be known as an inker for American comic book titles like Wetworks, X-Men, Superman: Birthright, Wolverine, High Roads, Fantastic Four, and Silent Dragon, sometimes working alongside fellow Filipino comic book creators Leinil Francis Yu and Whilce Portacio.

 His first break in a major US comics publishing house was with Image Comics, for whose Wildstorm imprint he began inking several titles – including Wetworks, Hazard, and Grifter – in 1996.

 Alanguilan then got his first opportunity to work for Marvel Comics in 1997, inking Leinil Francis Yu's pencils on Wolverine Volume 2 No. 121, written by Warren Ellis.

 Alanguilan's first work for DC Comics was when he inked Superman: Birthright, whose first issue came out in September 2003, with Mark Waid and Leinil Yu.

 After a long sabbatical from mainstream comics, Alanguilan, partnered again with Leinil Yu in 2012 on the art for Mark Millar's Supercrooks.

 Elmer

 In 2006, Alanguilan self-published a four-issue miniseries titled "Elmer," depicting a world in which chickens suddenly gain intelligence and the ability to speak like humans.
 It was collected and released as a trade paperback in 2009.
 In 2010, it was published in France by Editions Ca Et La and North America by Slave Labor Graphics.
 It eventually won the French ACBD Prix Asie (Asia Prize for Criticism) Award and the Prix Quai des Bulles Award in 2011.
 It was also nominated for the 2011 Best New Graphic Album Eisner Award.

 In 2020, It was listed 100 in the top 100 of the best graphic novel of the XXIst century by The Angoulême BD Festival.

 TIMAWA

 From 2007 to 2009, Alanguilan's adventure graphic novel TIMAWA was serialized in Buzz Magazine, earning a nomination as 2009 comic book series of the year at the 2009 Komikon Awards.

+Restoration of Francisco Coching's El Indio

+From 2004 to 2009, Alanguilan worked to digitally restore Francisco V. Coching's 1952 work "El Indio" after borrowing the original prints from Coching's Family.
+This was eventually published by Vibal Publishing, and was influential in Coching eventually being recognized as a National Artist of the Philippines.